krry/krry.github.io/_posts/2020-07-10-animated-backgrounds-figured.md

 As it turns out there are a host of other wonderful animated backgrounds for your web sites/apps/pages.
 Let's give them a spin, shall we?

-## Animated background demos galore!
+## Some schmancy animated background demos
 - [Tympanus](https://tympanus.net/Development/AmbientCanvasBackgrounds/index4.html)
 - [THPACE!](https://www.braedin.com/Thpace/)
 - [Naker.back](https://app.naker.io/back/)